Beginning

 However, I felt that I wanted that for the rest of my life and loved it from the bottom of my heart.

 My first contact with programming and computers was when I was 8 years old.
 At the time, the school I attended received some donated computers.
-Because I was, let’s say, a different kind of kid, drawing electronic circuits in my notebook instead of learning my native language, I was chosen to take a course in the LOGO language.
+How I used to stand out in drawing electronic circuits in my notebook instead of learning my native language, I was chosen to take a course in the LOGO language.
 This language was created to teach programming to children.
 At in time, I also learned BASIC.

 After that, years passed, and coming from a poor family, it took a while for me to have a computer at home.
 But when I finally got one, the first thing I did was install Linux on it.
 The distribution I chose was Slackware.
 At the time, I wanted to be a hacker, and I was told that I should learn C. So, I spent a good amount of time studying it.
 Later on, my focus shifted towards game development.
 I spent years writing a C++ 2D engine based on SDL, boost, OpenGL, OpenAL, and Lua for scripting.